-Deliverable #2 - Team Presentation
+Deliverable #3 - Team Presentation

 The project progress presentation contains the same basic information as the written report except it is primarily visual and oral.
-This is the first time the audience has seen your project, so you need to teach the audience what the project is about, its motivation, its unique terminology, etc.
+However, do not repeat the information given in Presentation #1.
+Instead, briefly remind the audience what the project is about, its motivation, and the state of the design as previously; then segue into the current results which form the bulk of the presentation.

 - Use bullet points, charts, photos and drawings.
-Do not display detailed formulas and calculations unless essential to convey a design point, support a decision, or etc. - Consult your instructor about the number of speakers.
+Do not display detailed formulas and calculations unless essential to convey a design point, support a decision, etc. - Consult your instructor about the number of speakers.
 Recommended practice is for one or two speakers to present.
-Feel free to have group members respond to specific audience questions as necessary. - Plan for a 15 minute presentation plus questions.
+Feel free to have group members respond to specific audience questions as necessary. - Plan for a 15-minute presentation plus questions.